-- Any member of the Office of Multicultural Affairs - Any member of the Office of Medical Education - Any of the House Mentors - Any course director - Any course instructor - Any course administrator - Medical Student Ombudsperson as detailed in 6c - University - Office of Compliance - Title IX Coordinator - Associate Dean for Students Office - (6b) Students are encouraged to use the UW SMPH Student Mistreatment Triage Committee online reporting form. - (6b.1) The online reporting form is secure and confidential - (6b.2) Online reports may be made anonymously - (6c) Students may also use the Medical Student Ombudsperson - (6c.1) The Medical Student Ombudsperson is independent of existing University of Wisconsin School of Medicine and Public Health administrative and academic structures and supplements existing resources. - (6c.2) The ombudsperson serves as a neutral, independent and confidential resource for students, providing a safe forum to voice concerns, to evaluate a situation, to express feelings, to discuss options and to promote resolution of issues or conflicts. - (6c.3) The ombudsperson treats all matters confidentially within the bounds of the law.
-The goal is to offer medical students another venue through which to discuss concerns should the student wish to do this confidentially outside the resources provided through the medical school. - (6d) Students may also use the UWSMPH Confidential Report / Consultation on Mistreatment Concern reporting format or the Learning Environment Survey in OASIS. - (6d.1) Submissions through OASIS are forwarded directly to the Ombudsperson. - (6d.2) These reports are confidential but not anonymous. - (6e) All concerns will be registered and investigated without fear of retaliation. - (6f) When there is concern of mistreatment and the report is not made anonymously, a named faculty or graduate trainee will not complete any evaluation of nor assign any grade to the student bringing forth the complaint. - (6g) Every effort will be made to protect the identity of a student reporting a concern of mistreatment. - (6h) No person shall be subject to retaliation for using or participating in an informal or formal complaint resolution process. - (6i) It does not follow that false claims will be tolerated; a person will be held accountable for making a frivolous or malicious complaint of harassment.
+- Any member of the Office of Multicultural Affairs - Any member of the Office of Medical Education - Any of the House Mentors - Any course director - Any course instructor - Any course administrator - Medical Student Ombudsperson as detailed in 6c - UW-Madison - Office of Compliance - Title IX Coordinator - Associate Dean for Students Office - (6b) Students are encouraged to use the UW SMPH Student Mistreatment Triage Committee online reporting form. https://intranet.med.wisc.edu/building-community/shared-guidelines-for-professional-conduct/report-a-concern/ - (6b.1) The online reporting form is secure and confidential - (6b.2) Online reports may be made anonymously - (6c) Students may also use the Medical Student Ombudsperson UW-Madison Ombuds, 223-225 Lowell Hall, Phone: 608-265-9992 - (6c.1) The Medical Student Ombudsperson is independent of existing University of Wisconsin School of Medicine and Public Health administrative and academic structures and supplements existing resources. - (6c.2) The ombudsperson serves as a neutral, independent and confidential resource for students, providing a safe forum to voice concerns, to evaluate a situation, to express feelings, to discuss options and to promote resolution of issues or conflicts. - (6c.3) The ombudsperson treats all matters confidentially within the bounds of the law.
+The goal is to offer medical students another venue through which to discuss concerns should the student wish to do this confidentially outside the resources provided through the medical school. - (6d) Students may also use the UWSMPH Confidential Report / Consultation on Mistreatment Concern reporting format or the Learning Environment Survey sent by Acuity - (6d.1) Submissions through OASIS and Acuity are confidential but not anonymous. - (6e) All concerns will be registered and investigated without fear of retaliation. - (6f) When there is concern of mistreatment and the report is not made anonymously, a named faculty or graduate trainee will not complete any evaluation of nor assign any grade to the student bringing forth the complaint. - (6g) Every effort will be made to protect the identity of a student reporting a concern of mistreatment. - (6h) No person shall be subject to retaliation for using or participating in an informal or formal complaint resolution process.

+(6i) It does not follow that false claims will be tolerated; a person will be held accountable for making a frivolous or malicious complaint of harassment.
 Colleagues who on good faith assist others in raising a complaint of harassment by offering advice, moral support, or giving testimony or documentary evidence in support of a complaint of harassment are protected.